Anastasios Kissas

-Anastasios Kissas (Αναστάσιος Κίσσας; born 18 January 1988 in Nicosia, Cyprus) is a Cypriot international footballer who plays as a goalkeeper for Nea Salamina.
+Anastasios Kissas (Αναστάσιος Κίσσας; born 18 January 1988) is a Cypriot international footballer who played as a goalkeeper for Olympiakos Nicosia.

 Career

 APOEL

 Kissas made his debut for APOEL in a domestic cup match in 2005 at the age of seventeen.

 During his career with APOEL, Kissas won seven championships, four Cups and four Super Cups.
 He was also a member of APOEL squad when the club reached the 2009–10, 2014–15 UEFA Champions League group stages and the quarter-finals of the 2011–12 UEFA Champions League but he didn't appear in any single match.

 On 26 May 2016, after ten years in the club, Kissas contract with APOEL was mutually terminated.

 Apollon Limassol

 On 1 June 2016, Kissas Joined fellow Cypriot First Division club Apollon Limassol on a one-year contract with the option of a further season.

 International career

-Kiisas made his international debut with Cyprus National Team on 16 November 2010, in a friendly match against Jordan at King Abdullah Stadium, coming on as a 54th-minute substitute in Cyprus' 0–0 draw.
+Kiisas made his international debut with Cyprus on 16 November 2010, in a friendly match against Jordan at King Abdullah Stadium, coming on as a 54th-minute substitute in Cyprus' 0–0 draw.